marceloamor/planwise-coach/README.md

 ## 🤝 Contributing

-1. Fork the repository
+1. Clone the repository
-2. Create a feature branch
+2. Create a branch
 3. Make your changes
-4. Add tests for new functionality
+4. Stage and commit them
-5. Submit a pull request
+5. Submit a pull request to merge your new branch into main

 ## 📝 License

-MIT License - feel free to use this code for your own projects!
+Whatever really.
+Pls don't steal our code.
+Credit us if you do.
+Do it now before we unicorn 🚀

 ## 🏃‍♂️ Happy Training!